About the campaign | The method

 What is a Tree Hub?

-What is a distribution day?
+What is a give-away day?

 Tree Hubs